Botanical: Vaccinium corymbosum

 Blueberry is said to support good urinary tract health and appears to support reduced occurrence of bladder and kidney infections.
 As an astringent, the tannins in Blueberry have also been used to manage diarrhea in herbal remedies.

 The antioxidant properties in Blueberry offer great promise in the management of Alzheimer's disease and age-related mental degeneration.
 According to a medical release, Blueberry is one of the nine 'superfoods' that help to improve brain function.
 “Brainberries” is the term that Steven Pratt, M.D., uses to described these tasty fruits.
 Pratt, who is also on staff at Scripps Memorial Hospital in La Jolla, California, says that in animal studies researchers have found that Blueberries help protect the brain from oxidative stress and may reduce the effects of age-related conditions, such as Alzheimer’s disease or dementia.
 Studies have also shown that diets rich in Blueberry significantly improved both the learning capacity and motor skills of ageing rats, making them mentally equivalent to those much younger.
 In 2012, Harvard Medical School weighed in on the subject reporting that an analysis of long-term data covering over 122,000 women indicated that regular consumption of Blueberries and Strawberries can delay age-related mental debilitation and slow the progression of cognitive decline.
+Furthermore, in 2015, Tufts University research found that the Blueberry, Strawberry combo enhanced brain function by boosting motor performance and improving working memory.

 In a statement published in the March, 2008, Journal of Nutritional Biochemistry, researchers from Florida State University and Oklahoma State University claimed that in animal studies, an increased intake of Blueberries can prevent the weakening of bones that occurs after the menopause, and that if translated to human consumption, it could see the berry's health benefits being extended beyond those already reported in the literature including lowering cholesterol and protecting against cancers and neurodegenerative diseases like Alzheimer's.